• Menu

 For example: Is your sister against it because she thinks it will be too expensive?
 Show her that there are different options for all budgets.

-Is your mom opposed to a destination wedding because she wants you to get married in a church?
+Are your parents opposed to a destination wedding because they want you to get married in a church?
 Well, you know what?
 There are churches in nearly every city on earth.
-You can probably find a church in your destination (if you’re willing to compromise on this one).
+You can probably find one in your destination (if you’re willing to compromise on this one).

 I wanted to exchange vows with the ocean as my backdrop.
 And I wasn’t willing to compromise on that.
 My mom wanted a church wedding.
 I wanted to make her happy so I searched for ocean-view chapels and I found one.
-I got married in a glass enclosed chapel overlooking the ocean and it took everyone’s breath away.
-My mom was happy.
+I got married in a glass-enclosed chapel overlooking the ocean and it took everyone’s breath away.
+Mom was happy.
 I was happy (and of course so was my hubby-to-be).
 But the thing is that before I started planning and spoke to mom about her hesitation, we didn’t even know such a venue existed.

 Show that you’re willing to make things easy on your guests.
-If they’re worried about childcare, choose a family-friendly resort and arrange for childcare.
-If grandma hates long flights don’t get married in Fiji – maybe something a little closer like Cancun or Dominican Republic would be more suitable.
+If they’re worried about childcare, choose a family-friendly resort and arrange for babysitters.
+If grandma hates long flights don’t get married in Fiji – maybe something a little closer like Cancun, The Dominican Republic or Florida would be more suitable.

 All these gestures will go a long way to show that you are trying to be accommodating and unselfish.